 Because of the foregoing considerations, caution should be used in interpreting data from Monitor records during the transition.
-It would be reasonable to treat the periods prior to and after the multithreading z/VM Performance Guidelines configuration change as completely different configurations during evaluation and completely exclude the period of the transition.
+It would be reasonable to treat the periods prior to and after the multithreading configuration change as completely different configurations during evaluation and completely exclude the period of the transition.